Who is Eileen Gu? The 'inspirational' star of the Winter Olympics sparking debate

 Why does Gu represent China?

-Gu, whose mother is Chinese, controversially chose to ski for China at the Beijing Games in 2022 after previously comepeting for Team USA up until 2019.
-The reason she cited for the switch being that China had less representation at the Winter Games than the United States.
+Gu, whose mother is Chinese, controversially chose to ski for China at the Beijing Games in 2022 after previously competing for Team USA up until 2019.
+The reason she cited for the switch was that China had less representation at the Winter Games than the United States.

-"The U.S. already has the representation,” Gu to the same publication about her decision.
+"The U.S. already has the representation,” Gu told the same publication about her decision.
 “I like building my own pond.”

 It was there when Gu made history by becoming the youngest Olympic champion in freestyle skiing after winning gold medals in halfpipe and big air, as well as a silver medal in slopestyle.
 Plus, she became the first-ever freeskier to win three medals at a single Winter Olympics.